YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLCHSETM
 -----------------

-DLLCHSETM, Routine XXX in library YYY was compiled with CHSET=M which is different from $ZCHSET.
+DLLCHSETM, Routine XXX in library YYY was compiled with CHSET=M which is different from $ZCHSET

 Run Time Error: This error is triggered when a UTF-8 mode process attempts to execute a shared library's routine that was compiled in M-mode.